12 Random Things that Have Been Stuck in Windshields

 Many of the images on the Internet of random things stuck in windshields were staged and never happened.
-At least one involved an unconfirmed, suspicious pole in a windshield that supposedly happened sometime during cab driver Lloyde England's possible involvement in an FBI Black Op.
+At least one involved an unconfirmed, suspicious pole in a windshield that supposedly happened during a cab driver's involvement in an FBI Black Op.

 Weird Random Things that Really Did Get Stuck

 People getting stuck in windshields happens frequently around the globe.
 Sometimes they remain stuck for miles before the driver even realizes they are there.

 In 2009, U. S. motorist Christopher Swiridowsky drove into a group of three men standing alongside a roadway in Providence, Rhode Island.
 The thirty-year-old driver allegedly continued driving more than a mile before stopping, breaking both of the victim's legs and an arm.